Remember the awful Scorpion King CGI / VFX? One of the biggest failures of CGI and VFX history has finally been explained.

 VFX ILM Supervisor John Berton

-The Scorpion King CGI Model, and What Went Wrong
+The Scorpion King CGI Model And What Went Wrong In The Mummy Returns

-The CGI of the torso and face of Dwayne “The Rock” Johnson as the Scorpion King is considered one of the worst in the industry.
+The CGI of the torso and face of Dwayne “The Rock” Johnson as the Scorpion King in The Mummy Returns is considered one of the worst in the industry.
 Instead of just ridiculing the failed attempt, Berton went into detail about what he believed went wrong with the project.
-Although CGI has come a long way since then and it would be easy to blame the technology of the time, especially because the model has a significant lack of microgeometry.
+Although CGI has come a long way since then, it would be easy to blame the technology of the time, especially because the model has a significant lack of microgeometry.

-Berton’s approach to criticism about the Scorpion King stands as a great tip for VFX artists today, not blaming the technology, but the preparation.
+Berton’s approach to criticism about The Scorpion King in The Mummy Returns stands as a great tip for VFX artists today, not blaming the technology, but the preparation.

 What Went Wrong?